 Silvia brings great expertise in the biology of brain tumours.
 The aim of her group is to understand how biological properties of stem cells, such as self-renewal and differentiation, are controlled and how this knowledge can be applied to understand the molecular basis of diseases including brain cancer.
 She has published widely on medulloblastoma.

-Silvia is a member of the Council of the British Neuro-oncology Society and is on the organising committee of the Glioma Club.
+Silvia is the Vice President of the British Neuro-oncology Society (BNOS) and co-organiser of the Glioma Club.

 Professor Geoffrey Pilkington BSc PhD CBiol FSB FRCPath